McGinn has goal, 3 assists and Canes beat Isles 7-4

 McGinn and Lindholm teamed up to tie it with a brilliant rush down the ice, with McGinn dishing a perfect cross-ice pass for Lindholm to bury past Greiss along the far post with 11:02 left in the second.

+''Ginner is playing with a lot of confidence and I think Lindy has helped with that,'' Staal said. ''It's great to see.''

-Pesce gave the Hurricanes their first lead after another quick rush up ice.
-Pesce outskated defenseman Thomas Hickey to get behind him at the net and then redirected McGinn's saucer pass on the move along the far post.
+Pesce gave the Hurricanes their first lead when he redirected McGinn's saucer pass on the move along the far post late in the second.

 Tavares briefly pulled the Islanders back into a tie, but Stempniak collected the loose puck off a faceoff in the right circle and fired a pristine wrist shot just under the crossbar over Greiss' shoulder to give Carolina the lead one final time.

+''It was a great faceoff,'' Stempniak said. ''It felt like it was put on a tee for me, which was nice.''

 NOTES: Teravainen and Staal closed out the scoring for Carolina. ...
 It was McGinn's first career four-point game. ...
-Lindholm has five points in his last three games since returning from an upper-body injury. ...
-Staal has points in four straight games and Faulk in three straight. ...
 The Hurricanes improved to 5-0-0 this season when wearing their black alternate home jerseys. ...
 Tavares appeared to have a hat trick for the second straight night, but his second goal was credited instead to Lee after multiple revisions. ...
 There were no penalties called in the game.

 UP NEXT